You’re out of free articles.

 The timing could not be worse — not just for the climate, but also for the energy systems that we rely on.
 At a moment when the energy sector requires $1.4 trillion worth of upgrades by 2030 just to keep up with rising energy demand and increasingly erratic weather, Republicans have instead delivered a one-two punch of tariffs and tax hikes, sabotaging the industrial base required to deliver those investments and raising the retirement age of our power generation fleet.

 All over the country (Texas and California maybe exempted), our aging electricity system is putting in its two-weeks notice.
 Staring down the barrel of precipitous demand growth, the country’s regulated utilities have requested over $29 billion in rate increases, concentrated across the West and South.
 The Department of Energy ordered the delayed retirement of coal plants and oil generators to manage this summer’s demand peaks.
 Meanwhile, capacity market prices on two of the country’s largest grids, PJM and MISO, have reached record highs ― a cry for new supply that is now increasingly unlikely to materialize quickly or cheaply.
-Two months ago, an unplanned nuclear reactor outage on a congested part of Louisiana’s energy grid plunged 100,000 people in and around New Orleans into a blackout.
+Two months ago, an unplanned nuclear reactor outage on a congested part of Louisiana’s energy grid led to a blackout for 100,000 people in and around New Orleans.
 That meant no working AC or refrigerators across large swaths of the city during a sweltering Memorial Day weekend.

 All of this amounts to an opening for Democrats to shift public opinion decisively in favor of renewed climate action.
 Moving forward, lawmakers cannot ignore our infirm fossil-fired energy system, which stands to thwart their ability to deliver affordability, employment, health, and resilience to their constituents.
 Despite our recent losses, we still need an energy policy ― a climate policy.